michaelleeallen/reducto/README.md

 will map to `:id`.

 Service calls use [mikeal's](https://github.com/mikeal) [request](https://github.com/mikeal/request) module to handle HTTP, so any valid configuration for
 **request** applies here.

+## Data Transforms
-The `transform` key refers to any module/method that accepts JSON as input and produces JSON as output:
+Transforms are any module/method that accepts JSON as input and produces JSON as output.
+Transforms will be passed in the cumulative `res.locals` object.

 ```javascript
 module.exports = function(data){